 Researcher Jeffery Martin has noted that it is common for enlightened masters to leave out the most important thing that got them there.
-Martin says Lester left out systematically going through everyone you know and cultivating love for each person — what Martin named “The Lester Levenson Love Exercise.”
-I don’t know whether loving everyone was in Lester’s courses or not, but Lester does dismiss something else that I think is very important, which is knowledge of Freud’s theories and the self-knowledge that he gained from psychoanalysis.
+Martin says Lester left out the practice of systematically going through everyone you know and cultivating love for each person — what Martin named “The Lester Levenson Love Exercise.”
+I don’t know whether loving everyone was in Lester’s courses or not, but Lester does dismiss something else that I think is very important, which is familiarity with Freud’s theories and the self-knowledge that he gained from psychoanalysis.
 Yet the Sedona Method is Freudian: it frees people from the misery caused by repressed thoughts, feelings and memories by bringing them out of the unconscious into consciousness.
 Things brought into the light of conscious awareness usually disappear, just like a monster or ghost in the bedroom disappears when someone turns on the light.

 When we are unconscious of negative thoughts and feelings, they rule us, making us behave in ways that make us miserable, making us dead to ourselves, dead to life.
-But when we become aware of them, we can easily let go of them, which is incredibly liberating.
+But when we become aware of them, we can easily let go of them, and this is incredibly liberating.

 In his essay, “Psychoanalysis and Zen Buddhism” (1960), Erich Fromm discusses some of the similarities between Zen Buddhism and Freudian psychoanalysis: